mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 The embeddings generation, either from website or from file, can take a while.
 Because of this, it is an asynchronous task, meaning that the API response is returned immediately, but the generation process continues in the background.
-To check the status of the generation process, we can use the `GET api/embeddings/status` API:
+To check the status of the generation process, you can use the `GET api/embeddings/status` API:

 - If the response is `{"status": "running"}`, it means the process is still ongoing.
 - If the response is `{"status": "idle"}`, it means there are no active processes at the moment (indicating that the previous process has finished).